Simplicity Is Beauty

-But in this short period each day; usually spent rushing around, have you ever noticed how much information you’ve taken in?
-From our smartphones to TV ads to billboards - data is everywhere.
+But in this short period each day, usually spent rushing around, have you ever noticed how much information you've taken in?
+From our smartphones to TV ads to billboards; data and advertisements are everywhere.

-We could easily be overwhelmed, except that we’re so used to it.
-We consume and process incoming information nonstop, from the moment we wake up to when it's time for us to go to bed.
+We could easily be overwhelmed, except that we're so used to it.
+We consume and process incoming information nonstop, from the moment we wake up to the time we go to bed.

 This is one of the primary reasons that simplicity in design has grown in popularity over the past few years.
 With such an overload of information in our day-to-day lives, we need designs that are easy to understand.

 In design, minimalism retains only the essential elements.
-For each element in your design, ask yourself a few key questions when following this design philosophy:
+For each element in your design, ask yourself a few key questions about each element of your design when following this philosophy: